katawful/kreative/ReadMe.md

 There are 2 important function calls needed.
 The first is `require("kreative.color")["init-colors"](colors)`.
 This initializes Kreative with the colors you have picked.
 The second, `require("kreative.main").init(opts)` starts the colorscheme itself.
 Both functions should be passed their respective tables.

+## Plugins with Custom Color Options
+For plugins that need to be passed a custom colorscheme name, such as Lualine, use "kreative" as the string to use the colors from this theme.

 # Generation
 Currently, you can only generate terminal themes for your desired terminal:
 ```vim